Sole Proprietors: File Your Taxes With Confidence

 - Simplified method: Deduct $5 per square foot of your home used for business, up to 300 square feet.

-You can deduct all or part of the cost of gifts given in the course of your trade or business, but only up to $25 per person.
-So, if you give $25 gifts to 10 people, you can deduct $250.
-If you give $50 gifts to 10 people, you can still only deduct $250 (the first $25 of each individual gift).
+You can deduct all or part of the cost of gifts given while working in your trade or business, up to $25 per person.
+For example, if you give $25 gifts to 10 people ($250 total), you can deduct $250.
+If you give $50 gifts to 10 people ($500 total), you can still only deduct $250 (the first $25 of each individual gift).

-According to the IRS, to be deductible, a business expense must be both ordinary and necessary.
-You should track all your expenses, large and small, throughout the year rather than try to gather a year’s worth of receipts when the tax deadline rolls around.
-See Publication 535 for more about deducting business expenses.
+According to the IRS, for a business-related expense to be deductible, it must be both ordinary and necessary.
+You should track all your expenses, large and small, throughout the year rather than trying to gather a year’s worth of receipts when the tax deadline rolls around.
+Check out the IRS Guide to Business Expense Resources for more about deducting business expenses.

-After a sweeping overhaul of the U.S. tax code in 2017 (Tax Cuts and Jobs Act), it’s essential to review your tax situation for potential changes and new opportunities to reduce your tax burden.
+Because tax laws for business owners change frequently, it’s vital to review your tax situation for potential changes and new opportunities to reduce your tax burden.
 For help with tax-saving strategies for small businesses, consult with a qualified tax professional.

 If you’re liable for… | Use Form: |